What Is the RN Scope of Practice? Overview and FAQ

 - Creating and implementing nursing care plans for patients.

-How does the scope of practice for RNs differ by state?
+How does the scope of practice for registered nurses differ by state?

 Each state enacts its own version of the Nurse Practice Act (NPA).
-This is a vital piece of legislation that governs everything related to the nursing profession, including credentialing requirements, delegation rules, and differences in the scope of practice.
+This is a vital piece of legislation that governs nursing standards within the state, including credentialing requirements, delegation rules, and differences in the scope of practice.

-LVNs and NPs typically have more differences in the nurse scope of practice by state than RNs, who follow fairly similar guidelines across state lines.
+LVNs and NPs typically have more differences in the nurse scope of practice by state than do RNs, who follow fairly similar guidelines across state lines.
 However, some states have more intricate enforcement policies and procedures than others.
-For example, under the RN scope of practice, Texas RNs must undergo a peer-review process if their work assignment risks endangering a patient.
-This is a process that no other BON currently enforces.
+For example, under the RN scope of practice, Texas RNs can request a peer-review process if they feel their work assignment puts patients at risk.
+New Mexico has similar legislation in place to protect nurses from unsafe assignments.

 LPN vs. RN scope of practice: What’s the difference?